Ancient Chinese coinage

-Ancient Chinese coinage includes some of the earliest known coins.
+Ancient Chinese coinage includes some of the earliest known coins of all time.
 These coins, used as early as the Spring and Autumn period (770–476 BCE), took the form of imitations of the cowrie shells that were used in ceremonial exchanges.
 The same period also saw the introduction of the first metal coins; however, they were not initially round, instead being either knife shaped or spade shaped.
 Round metal coins with a round, and then later square hole in the center were first introduced around 350 BCE.
 The beginning of the Qin dynasty (221–206 BCE), the first dynasty to unify China, saw the introduction of a standardised coinage for the whole Empire.
 Subsequent dynasties produced variations on these round coins throughout the imperial period.
-At first the distribution of the coinage was limited to use around the capital city district, but by the beginning of the Han dynasty, coins were widely used for such things as paying taxes, salaries and fines.
+At first, the distribution of the coinage was limited to use around the capital city district, but by the beginning of the Han dynasty, coins were widely used for such things as paying taxes, salaries and fines.

 Ancient Chinese coins are markedly different from their European counterparts.
-Chinese coins were manufactured by being cast in molds, whereas European coins were typically cut and hammered or, in later times, milled.
+Chinese coins were manufactured by being cast in moulds, whereas European coins were typically cut and hammered or, in later times, milled.
 Chinese coins were usually made from mixtures of metals such copper, tin and lead, from bronze, brass or iron: precious metals like gold and silver were uncommonly used.
 The ratios and purity of the coin metals varied considerably.
 Most Chinese coins were produced with a square hole in the middle.
 This was used to allow collections of coins to be threaded on a square rod so that the rough edges could be filed smooth, and then threaded on strings for ease of handling.

-Official coin production was not always centralised, but could be spread over many mint locations throughout the country.
-Aside from officially produced coins, private coining was common during many stages of history.
-Various steps were taken over time to try to combat the private coining and limit its effects and making it illegal.
-At other times private coining was tolerated.
-The coins varied in value throughout history.

 Some coins were produced in very large numbers – during the Western Han, an average of 220 million coins a year were produced.
-Other coins were of limited circulation and are today extremely rare – only six examples of Da Quan Wu Qian from the Eastern Wu dynasty (222–280) are known to exist.
+Other coins were of limited circulation and are today extremely rare – only six examples of Da Quan Wu Qian from the Eastern Wu dynasty (222–280 CE) are known to exist.
 Occasionally, large hoards of coins have been uncovered.
-For example, a hoard was discovered in Jiangsu containing 4,000 Tai Qing Feng Le coins and at Zhangpu in Shaanxi, a sealed jar containing 1,000 Ban Liang coins of various weights and sizes, was discovered.
+For example, a hoard was discovered in Jiangsu containing 4,000 Tai Qing Feng Le coins, and at Zhangpu in Shaanxi, a sealed jar containing 1,000 Ban Liang coins of various weights and sizes was discovered.